Quick Answer

 The 3-3-3 rule is a prepper community convention for post-disaster communication: monitor channel 3 on CB radio, channel 3 on FRS, at 3-hour intervals starting at the top of the day.

-Here’s my honest take: it’s a reasonable starting framework, but it has real limitations.
+Here’s my honest take: it’s a reasonable starting framework, but it’s got real limitations.
 CB and FRS range is short, the convention isn’t universally known, and there’s no guarantee anyone in your area is following it.

 I recommend using the 3-3-3 rule as one layer in a broader plan: